erikpukinskis/confgen/README.md

 - [x] Add Apollo Client query type generation
 - [x] Add `else exit 1;` to the celebrations
 - [x] Lint should not fail on an empty project
+- [ ] Add an easy way to do preset arg validation
 - [ ] Do import type { foo } from 'bar' in most places since eslint does that when it autofixes
 - [ ] Add githubPkg:scope preset
 - [ ] Sort scripts